 The journey continues:

 I have accepted the hard truth; it is time for a full hysterectomy.
-I am thankful I was able to conceive my two children, but I do not want to continue to live with the pain.
+Though I am extremely grateful that I was able to conceive my two children, I do not want to continue to live with the pain.
 I do not write this for sympathy but in hopes I can reach another woman who is going through a struggling time.
 Whether you have had to endure a chronic illness or disorder, a miscarriage, or pain that led to infertility, I am here.
 We as women must choose what is best for us and never let others dictate how we feel.

 Today, I ask for good vibes and prayers as I go in for surgery.
 I’m going to be straight with all of you, I am scared.
 The last time I went in for surgery I almost lost my life and my child.
 But I am thankful for the support of my family, friends, and wonderful doctors.
 I am appreciative of my husband who has supported me throughout many trying times.
 He held me as I cried over the children we lost.
 He spent countless hours with me in the hospital when I was ill, and stayed most nights with Yuri in the NICU.